Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Introduction

 \section{Introduction}

 Recurrent events are common in healthcare settings, such as exacerbations of pulmonary diseases, or bleeding events for chemotherapy patients.
 Clinicians are often interested in predicting the probability of remaining event-free until a patient's next check-up.
 Information from events over time helps improve precision of predictions relative to analyses of a single time-to-event.
-Prediction is also greatly enhanced by the large number of patient-specific predictors that are collected now, for instance, electronic health records data, gene expression levels, metabolomic data, etc. The very large dimensions of the predictors and the multivariate nature of recurrent event outcomes requires careful thought for analysis, particularly when censoring of recurrent events is a feature of the data.
-A method that can handle both highly correlated data and recurrent events would be of interest to modelers and practitioners.
+Prediction is also greatly enhanced by the large number of patient-specific predictors that are collected now, for instance, in the form of electronic health records data, gene expression levels, metabolomic data, etc. The very large dimensions of the predictors and the multivariate nature of recurrent event outcomes require careful thought for analysis, particularly when censoring of recurrent events is present.
+A method that can utilize many potentially highly correlated risk factors of recurrent events for dynamic prediction would be of interest to modelers and practitioners.